This post is also available in: Dutch

 You can park for free in many places in Lucca.
 Most free parking spaces are within walking distance of the historic center.
 Check the overview of free parking spaces in Lucca on Google Maps.

 You can’t fly to Lucca, but you can fly to Pisa.
 That is about half an hour by train or car.
-Check the flight options on Skyscanner, Kiwi, or Momondo, for example.
+Check the flight options on Skyscanner, Expedia or Trip, for example.

 More travel inspiration for Italy

 • Accommodation.
-All-time favorites: Booking.com and Campspace.
+Have a look at Booking.com and Campspace.
 Rather stay in a hostel?
 Try HostelWorld.

 • Activities.
 You book the best tours and activities with GetYourGuide and Viator.
 Another option is WithLocals.
 For ‘free’ walking tours, check out Freetour and GuruWalk, and for bike tours, try Baja Bikes.